eoinkelly/notes/ruby/book-the-well-grounded-rubyist.md

 23 - 4  # => 19
 ```

     lvalues = local, class, instance variables

     lvalues = things on the left side (or target) of an assignment

-all ruby variables are really references to objects so if you pass them into a function they will mutate that variable
+All (except for the few immutable exceptions) ruby variables are really
+references to objects so if you pass them into a function they will mutate that
+variable.

 # clone and dup